libsdl-org/SDL/docs/README-migration.md

 SDL_AndroidRequestPermission is no longer a blocking call; the caller now provides a callback function that fires when a response is available.

+SDL_iPhoneSetAnimationCallback() and SDL_iPhoneSetEventPump() have been renamed to SDL_iOSSetAnimationCallback() and SDL_iOSSetEventPump(), respectively.
+SDL2 has had macros to provide this new name with the old symbol since the introduction of the iPad, but now the correctly-named symbol is the only option.

 The following functions have been removed:
 * SDL_RenderGetD3D11Device() - replaced with the "SDL.renderer.d3d11.device" property
 * SDL_RenderGetD3D12Device() - replaced with the "SDL.renderer.d3d12.device" property